Wimbledon 2017 - Queuing Overnight For Tickets

 Chair: A small fold up chair is a good idea and used by many.
-We've never taken them ourselves due to the added weight.

 Radio: Tune into Wimbledon Radio 87.7 FM (8am onwards) to check the Order Of Play, latest news & results, weather reports, etc. While on court, the radio can also provide commentary on the match you're watching, providing you're on the court they're commentating on.

 Waterproof Jacket: Essential, even if just a small packable one.

 Umbrella: Not just for the rain, but can also be useful to shield you from the sun during the day.